|Death is still

 Link to complaint form -

-This guide to arranging a
+We hope this guide to arranging

-articles to assist you with arranging a funeral.
+to access further articles to assist you with arranging a funeral.

 Cemeteries in Brooklyn